-The most historic neighborhood and old center of Madrid has this name because it was built during the Habsburg Dynasty (who were known as “the Austrians” in Spanish).
-The Plaza Mayor, Puerta del Sol and Royal Palace are part of this area, and the best way to discover it is by walking a couple hours around it.
+The most historic neighborhood and old center of Madrid has this name because it was built during the Habsburg Dynasty (known as “”the Austrians”” in Spanish).
+The Plaza Mayor, Puerta del Sol, and Royal Palace are part of this area, and the best way to discover it is by walking a couple of hours around it.

 Visit the Royal Palace

-Officially the residence of the Spanish Royal family but it’s actually only used to hold State ceremonies.
+Officially the residence of the Spanish Royal family, but it’s’ actually only used to hold State ceremonies.
 There is a fee to enter, but from April to September (Mo-Th) from 6:00 pm to 8:00 pm and from October to March from 4:00 pm to 6:00 pm it is also possible to access for free.
-If you’re planning on doing this I recommend that you arrive earlier, since lines can get very long to enter this amazing attraction.
+I recommend arriving earlier if you’re’ planning on doing this, since lines can get very long to enter this fantastic attraction.

 Walk around Campo del Moro

-Hidden behind the Royal Palace you can find these beautiful gardens.
-The official and only public entrance is in Paseo Virgen del Puerto and it’s great to wander around, get a different view of the Royal Palace and even run into some peacocks.
+Hidden behind the Royal Palace, you can find these beautiful gardens.
+The official and only public entrance are in Paseo Virgen del Puerto, and it’s’ great to wander around, get a different view of the Royal Palace and even run into some peacocks.
 You can find it open from 10:00 am to 6:00 pm in winter and until 8:00 pm in summer.

 Wander through a tropical garden at a train station

-Atocha is the main train station in Madrid, and in the huge complex you can find a small garden full of turtles in the water.
-A good place to chill out while waiting for your next train or for someone who’s coming to Madrid.
-You don’t need to have a train ticket to access the area and see it!
+Atocha is the central train station in Madrid, and in the vast complex, you can find a small garden full of turtles in the water.
+An excellent place to chill out while waiting for your next train or for someone who’s’ coming to Madrid.
+You don’t’ need to have a train ticket to access the area and see it!

-The most famous and biggest open-air flea market of the city, held every Sunday morning in the neighborhood La Latina.
-You can find many things like antiques, clothes, furniture, books, jewelry and there’s also an area where people exchange stickers and cards.
+The city’s most famous and biggest open-air flea market is held every Sunday morning in the neighborhood La Latina.
+You can find many things like antiques, clothes, furniture, books, jewelry, and there’s’ also an area where people exchange stickers and cards.

 Access the best museums for free